What do my website statistics mean?

-A new year means a clean slate on your build it web stats.
+A new year coming up means a clean slate on your built it website stats.
 Statistics are extremely valuable when it comes to monitoring trends in your online business whether those trends are seasonal, environmental changes or even political.
 Learn more about what they mean & how to access previous years data.

 How do I access my web stats?

-Are you looking for a previous year or month’s statistics?
+Are you looking for stats from a previous year or previous month?

 - Login to your current web stats.